MunkhtulgaB/SemLa/README.md

 This repository contains the source code for the demonstration of the visual analytics system SemLa (Semantic Landscape).

-SemLa is a tool for model analysis in the natural language processing task of intent recognition, which addresses multiple special challenges posed by the task.
+SemLa is a tool for analyzing text classification models, which is particularly motivated by the special challenges posed by the natural language processing task of intent recognition.

-The demo is available at [https://munkhtulgab.github.io/SemLa/](https://munkhtulgab.github.io/SemLa/).
+Our demo is available at [https://munkhtulgab.github.io/SemLa/](https://munkhtulgab.github.io/SemLa/).

 License: [BSD 3-Clause](https://github.com/MunkhtulgaB/SemLa/blob/main/LICENSE)